openedx/frontend-app-learner-portal-enterprise/docs/decisions/0007-executive-education-2U-tos-profile-data-route.md

 * **External LMS redirect URL** (`redirect_url`).
 Used as a hyperlink to bring user back to their external LMS.
 * **Failure reason** (`failure_reason`).
 Used to determine which error message(s), if any, should be displayed based on any API failures.

-* Don't have an offer for the Executive Education (2U)

 ## Consequences

 * User will need to provide their user profile data and agree to ToS for each new Exec Ed enrollemnt/allocation.
 We are opting to defer on storing/persisting these data until we see a more explicit use case for it (e.g., perhaps we look for average number of Exec Ed enrollments per learner greater >3 as validation for persisting these data).

 ## Alternatives Considered

-* Building the necessary UI to view and agree to the ToS in ecommerce via Django Templates.
+* Building the necessary UI to agree to the ToS and provide user profile data in ecommerce via Django Templates.
 This approach was rejected in favor of implementing the UI in an MFE with modern React/Paragon.
 * Creating a standalone MFE for this UI.
 By implementing this page in the Learner Portal, we can take advantage of the enterprise branding and existing available data in order to more quickly create this new page.